US-SuperDARN/US_SuperDARN_UHD_Server/README.md

 -->

 # SuperDARN USRP Imaging Overview
-This repository houses code for a experimental rewrite of SuperDARN ROS code to adapt them use Ettus software defined radios.
+This repository houses code for the US SuperDARN group's UHD Server code and adapts the use of Ettus software defined radios for our radar sites.
-The first deployment is planned for Kodiak radar.
+The branches are currently being renamed with tags to distigush which are stable, being developed, used for quick fixes, etc.

-This code is intended to integrate with existing code SuperDARN ROS Linux computers.
+This code is intended to integrate with the existing SuperDARN ROS repository and for use on Ubuntu 24.04 computers.
 It replaces all software from arby\_server on down, including the timing, dio, and receiver cards.

 ## usrp\_server.py